Skip to content

 Key takeaways

-• A cookie window is how long after a click an affiliate still gets credit for a resulting conversion.
+• A cookie window is how long after a click an affiliate still gets credit for the sale that follows.

-• Longer windows reward affiliates for slow-converting buyers; shorter windows favour fresh, direct intent.
+• Longer windows reward affiliates for slow-deciding buyers; shorter windows favour fresh, direct intent.

-• Match the window to your sales cycle — impulse buys need days, considered B2B purchases need weeks.
+• Match the window to your sales cycle — impulse buys need days, considered B2B deals need weeks.

-• Last-click attribution is standard, but it isn't the only option.
+• Last-click attribution is the standard, but it's not the only option.

-• Cookies are getting less reliable; server-side and first-party tracking are the future of attribution.
+• Cookies keep getting less reliable; server-side and first-party tracking are where attribution is headed.

 The cookie window is one of the most consequential — and least understood — settings in an affiliate program.
-It quietly decides who gets paid for a sale, and setting it wrong either underpays your partners or overpays for sales they didn't really cause.
-Here's how it works and how to choose yours.
+It quietly decides who gets paid for a sale.
+Set it wrong and you either underpay your partners or overpay for sales they didn't really cause.
+Here's how it works, and how to choose yours.

 What is an affiliate cookie window?

-A cookie window (or attribution window) is the period after someone clicks an affiliate's link during which a resulting purchase is still credited to that affiliate.
-If you set a 30-day window and a buyer clicks today but purchases in three weeks, the affiliate earns the commission.
-After the window expires, the click no longer counts.
+A cookie window (or attribution window) is the stretch of time after someone clicks an affiliate's link during which a resulting purchase still credits that affiliate.
+Set a 30-day window, a buyer clicks today and buys three weeks later, and the affiliate earns the commission.
+Once the window expires, the click no longer counts.

 How does the cookie window affect attribution?

-The window length changes who earns credit and how much you pay.
-A longer window credits affiliates for buyers who take time to decide, which partners love, but it can also pay for sales that other channels really closed.
-A shorter window ties credit closely to fresh intent but may under-reward affiliates who genuinely plant the seed.
+Window length changes who earns credit and how much you pay.
+A longer window credits affiliates for buyers who take time to decide — partners love that — but it can also pay for sales other channels really closed.
+A shorter window ties credit tightly to fresh intent, but may under-reward affiliates who genuinely planted the seed.

-• Longer window (60–90 days): generous to affiliates, good for considered purchases, risks over-attribution.
+• Longer window (60–90 days): generous to affiliates, good for considered purchases, but risks over-attribution.

-• Shorter window (1–7 days): conservative, best for impulse buys, risks under-rewarding influence.
+• Shorter window (1–7 days): conservative, best for impulse buys, but risks under-rewarding real influence.

-• Medium window (30 days): the common default that balances both for most businesses.
+• Medium window (30 days): the common default, balancing both for most businesses.

 The window is also a recruiting signal